stain/jena-docker/jena-fuseki/README.md

     docker run --volumes-from fuseki-data -it ubuntu bash

 and inspect `/fuseki` with the shell.
-Remember to restart fuseki afterwards:
+Remember to restart fuseki afterward:

     docker restart fuseki